UniExeterRSE/computational-thinking/reveal.js/md/03_algorithms.md

 * pattern recognition
 * abstraction

-You may have implemented some of these already, knowingly or unknowingly, in the previous activity.
+You may have implemented some of these already in the previous activity.
 We are going to cover each of these in the following sections.